 The world over, floods are the most expensive of all weather-related natural disasters.
 And low-income countries are disproportionately exposed to flood risks and more vulnerable to disastrous long-term impacts.
 “For marginal and landless farmers living near rivers, profits from cultivating the floodplain help them bear the ill effects of the flood,” says Singh, now at the Central Agroforestry Research Institute in Jhansi, Uttar Pradesh.
 “And I’ve seen this mode of farming even attract migrants from over 100 miles away!”

-Sign up for the Reasons to be Cheerful newsletter.Bhardwaj is one of them.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Bhardwaj is one of them.
 He belongs to a family of landless farmers in Ballia in Bihar.
 “For the last several generations, we’ve migrated to the floodplain of the Ganga in Uttar Pradesh every October,” he says.
 “After the river recedes, we prepare the fields and plant root cuttings of painted gourd.”
 This year, he, along with five other kinsmen from Ballia, has rented about 20 bighas (about seven acres) of floodplain for about $3,600 US for the year.
 “We’ve spent about $1,500 US on hiring labor and setting up an electrified solar fence to keep out pests,” he says.
 “Even though this year has been scorchingly hot and the harvest not as good as it’s been in the past, we’re plucking up to 1,200 kilograms of painted gourd every four days — and by the time the flood comes, we’d have more than doubled our investment.”

 In the distance, Bhardwaj’s kinsmen are pumping water from the river for the monthly drenching of the fields.
 “Not having to irrigate the crop often is a big deal for farmers,” he points out.
 “It reduces both labor and costs, yields a better harvest than farming inland and also reduces our dependence on rains.”
 The work is lucrative enough that Bhardwaj, a college graduate with a vocational degree, was able to quit his desk job in Delhi and become a full-time farmer.